13 Top Foods that Relax Muscles & Reduce Stress

 At the end of the day, food is medicine.
 Oftentimes we neglect to acknowledge how vast a role our nutrition has on our overall mental health and when it comes to stress, food can either be our friend or our foe!
 While every person will respond a bit differently to these stress relieving foods, we would always encourage you to listen to your body to find what works for you.

-If you still feel fatigued or stressed after trying various lifestyle changes, i.e. mediation, increasing sleep as well as adding the foods mentioned in this post, then you may want to consider reading about how an elimination diet may benefit you or explore the benefits of anti inflammatory supplements.
+If you still feel fatigued or stressed after trying various lifestyle changes, i.e. mediation, increasing sleep as well as adding the foods mentioned in this post, then you may want to consider our personalized coaching packages with our team of expert dietitians, or reading about how an elimination diet may benefit you or explore the benefits of anti inflammatory supplements.
 Whatever you do, don’t stop fighting.
 Fatigue, constant stress, anxiety, and continuous muscle tightness can and will improve when the root cause is addressed!

 - https://pubmed.ncbi.nlm.nih.gov/31025894/, https://pubmed.ncbi.nlm.nih.gov/27051592/